RooVetGit/Roo-Code/README.md

 - 🤔 **Answer Questions** about your codebase
 - 🔄 **Automate** repetitive tasks
 - 🏗️ **Create** new files and projects
+- 🔇 **Work Silently** in the background without interrupting your workflow

 ## Quick Start